Of the Flesh: Plot

 A middle-aged woman, acting as the narrator, tells a long but violent and tragic story about her mother's life in a town that is only one step ahead of Hell.
-She also mentions the lives of the townspeople living under the rule of a tyrannical and violent landowner.
+She also mentions the townspeople's lives under the rule of a tyrannical, violent landowner.

 Newlyweds Narcing and Puring arrive from Manila, the capital, to live in the former's hometown, Mulawin.
 His father, Gusting, is taken aback by Puring's resemblance to his deceased wife Elena.
 The resemblance prompts Gusting to cause problems with Narcing and Puring.
-He makes several advances toward Puring, and failing in that motivates Narcing to be more assertive over Puring.
-At the same time, he reveals to the villagers his friendship with a deaf man Gorio.
+He makes several advances toward Puring, and his failure motivates Narcing to be more assertive toward Puring.
+At the same time, he reveals to the villagers his friendship with a deaf man, Gorio.
 In the violent family conflict that ensues, Narcing kills his father.

-While her husband is in jail, Puring gives birth to her child whom the town's villagers consider demonic.
-After burying her daughter in the burning fields, Narcing escapes from prison but is pursued by authorities.
-As he finds his wife at Gorio's hut, Narcing, along with Puring, escapes in order to avoid being captured by the authorities.
+While her husband is in jail, Puring gives birth to her child, whom the town's villagers consider demonic.
+After burying her child in the burning fields, Narcing escapes from prison but is pursued by authorities.
+As he finds his wife at Gorio's hut, Narcing, along with Puring, escapes to avoid capture by the authorities.
 Unfortunately for him, Narcing is captured by the authorities.
-His hands are tied by a rope, and he repeatedly stumbles and slides to the ground as Puring emotionally cries watching him suffer.
+A rope ties his hands, and he repeatedly stumbles and slides to the ground as Puring emotionally cries, watching him suffer.
 At the jail, the jail warden opens his cell and discovers that Narcing had committed suicide by slitting his throat.
 The news of his death devastates Puring.

-The narrator reveals her identity as the niece of Narcing and Puring.
-Her mother Doray is Narcing's sister.
-She narrates that Doray fled from the family home after being forced by his father to marry someone she did not love, to be with his true love Jose.
+The narrator reveals herself to be the niece of Narcing and Puring.
+Her mother, Doray, is Narcing's sister.
+She recounts that Doray fled the family home after her father forced her to marry someone she did not love so that she could be with her true love, Jose.
 Likewise, she was also a victim of family violence in the past.
 She narrates further that after the tragedy, Puring returned to Manila to work as a salesperson again.
-However, according to some accounts, she fared even worse because she became a prostitute to the Americans in the dark areas of the city where she forcefully spoke English to them.
+However, according to some accounts, she fared even worse because she ventured into prostitution in the dark areas of the capital.
 On the other hand, some claim she became a nun to atone for her sins.
-She ends by stating that these rumors will never be confirmed and her true whereabouts will remain a mystery.
+She ends by saying these rumors will never be confirmed, and her true whereabouts will remain a mystery.